seatedro/asciigen/readme.md

 output file needs to be a `.png` since i saw some weird issues with jpegs.

 the zig version is the only one i'll be working on from here on. the c code was just to get me started until i figured out some issues with the build.zig

+4. Using the long agruments on windows may or may not work.
+Please use the short agruments for now.